-One could detect a myopic belief that importing a voting machine is already modernization when modernization itself is a process of scientific development and a high socio-political culture that is able to produce indigenous modern technology.
-Worse, the automated system was equated with clean elections when, in fact, regardless of automation traditional fraud in a country like the Philippines has the power to hijack the voter's sovereign will - and the country's future.
+One could detect a myopic belief that importing a voting machine is already modernization when modernization itself is a process of scientific development and demands a reasonable socio-political culture that is able to produce indigenous modern technology.
+Worse, the automated system was equated with clean elections when, in fact, regardless of automation traditional fraud in a country like the Philippines has the power to hijack the voters' sovereign will - and the country's future.
 Who controls the machines, controls the vote.
-Indeed it was disturbing to hear a top Comelec official who, in trying to allay fears of a source code manipulation, went on to prescribe an "anti-virus" antidote.
+Indeed it was disturbing to hear a top Comelec official who, in trying to allay fears of a source code manipulation, went on to prescribe an "anti-virus" antidote instead!

-Fortunately, in many instances, CenPEG received information from unofficial sources, high and low - slipped from under the door, from anonymous informants, emails, and courier.
+Fortunately, in many instances, CenPEG received information from unofficial sources, high and low, from government to the IT industry - slipped from under the door, from anonymous informants, emails, and couriers.

-Precisely due to ill-preparedness, the failure to meet deadlines such as machine manufacturing, ballot printing, and voter education redounded to cutting corners and foregoing other critical requirements.
+Precisely due to ill-preparedness, the failure to meet deadlines such as machine manufacturing, ballot printing, and voter education redounded to cutting corners and disregarding other critical requirements.
 Critical security, transparency, and verifiability features that would have guaranteed some credibility and accuracy to election results were either ignored or removed.
-Results of failed or inadequate mock elections and field tests with a clear warning that Smartmatic, the technology provider, had a lot of catching up were all but ignored.
-By the time the disastrous final testing and sealing (FTS) of the machines happened on May 3, time was slipping away as the countdown to election day was drawing to a close.
+Results of failed or inadequate mock elections and field tests with alarming indications that Smartmatic, the technology provider, had a lot of catching up were all but ignored.
+By the time the disastrous final testing and sealing (FTS) of the machines happened on May 3, 2010 time was slipping away as the countdown to election day was drawing to a close.

-In the end, the major structural flaws were disturbing, among them: The required change in management was wanting as shown in the failure to make implementation compliant with the law; in the lack of systematic data on the availability of infrastructures that will support poll automation (power supply, road and water networks, telecommunication connectivity of the voting centers); poor training extended to members of the Board of Election (BEI) inspectors; no effective system in crowd control under the precinct clustering; and lack of competent IT technicians (even non-ITs were hired indiscriminately).
+In the end, the major structural flaws were disturbing, among them: The required change in management was wanting as shown in the failure to make implementation compliant with the law; in the lack of systematic data on the availability of infrastructures that will support poll automation (power supply, road and water networks, telecommunication connectivity of the voting centers); poor training extended to members of the Board of Election (BEI) inspectors; no effective system in queue management under the precinct clustering; and lack of competent IT technicians (even non-ITs were hired indiscriminately), we found out.